C. Diff Infection: Risk Factors, Symptoms, and Support Strategies

 Manuka Honey

 Manuka honey is delicious honey that offers antimicrobial and anti-inflammatory benefits.
-A 2017 in vitro study published in the European Journal of Microbiology and Infectious Diseases has found that manuka honey made have antimicrobial effects on C. diff infections and support recovery (26).
+A 2017 in vitro study published in the European Journal of Microbiology and Infectious Diseases found that manuka honey has antimicrobial effects on C. diff infections and supports recovery (26).
 I recommend incorporating manuka honey into your daily diet.

 C Diff Infection